The Great War: Western Front

 - 0 % negative mentions

 The humor in the game is derived from its absurdities and quirks, such as the comical movement of units and the exaggerated effects of weaponry, which often lead to unintentionally funny scenarios.
 Players find amusement in the game's portrayal of World War I, where the challenges of advancing troops and the slow pace of the campaign map are humorously reflective of the historical context.
-Overall, while some mechanics can be frustrating, the game's aesthetic and comedic elements provide a lighthearted take on the serious subject matter.
+Overall, while some mechanics can be frustrating, the game's aesthetic and unexpected comedic moments provide a lighthearted take on the serious themes of war.

-“Now of course there are downsides: sometimes units move awkwardly, moving forward then regrouping only to be mowed down by rifle fire, units outside of trenches orienting towards trenches already in the midst of melee combat and thus, getting mowed down by rifle/mg fire and the comedic launching of grenades across the map because one German rifleman is near a machine gun and all of a sudden the Kaiser's army are armed with M203s is more funny than annoying to see.”
+“Now of course there are downsides: sometimes units move awkwardly, moving forward then regrouping only to be mowed down by rifle fire, units outside of trenches orienting towards trenches already in the midst of melee combat and thus, getting mowed down by rifle/mg fire.
+The comedic launching of grenades across the map because one German rifleman is near a machine gun, and all of a sudden the Kaiser's army is armed with M203s is more funny than annoying to see.”

 “I also find it funny that a lot of the things people don't like about the game are things like 'advancing troops is hard and everyone gets killed' or 'things on the campaign map rarely move' - that's the First World War for you!”